sadit/SimilaritySearchDemos/site-src/demos.md

 TODO: References and cites
 ### Interoperating with other packages
 - Working with `ManifoldLearning`.
-A Pluto notebook that implements the necessary structs and functions to solve `knn` queries for `ManifoldLearning` algorithms.
-Two datasets are used, the first corresponding to the scurve and the second is for `Prime gaps` as time series.
-[ManifoldLearning notebook](/demos-pluto/primegaps-manifoldlearning.jl/), you can run it on mybinder.
+This Pluto [notebook](/demos-pluto/primegaps-manifoldlearning.jl/) implements the necessary structs and functions to solve `knn` queries for `ManifoldLearning` algorithms.
+We used two datasets, the first corresponding to the scurve and the second is for `Prime gaps` as time series.

 ### Visualization